-Staff members are responsible for signing children in and out of the center.
+Staff members are responsible for ensuring children are signed-in (either by the parent/guardian or manually by staff), and out of the center.
 When dropping off and picking-up your child, take a moment to say hello and goodbye and ensure the day is starting and ending well.
+We ask that parents use the following main doors: